 However, this is not possible if you are going to settle in an EU or EFTA country.
 If you make your new home in one of these states, you will be insured by law there for pension, disability and survivors’ benefits.

 In this case part of your occupational pension capital (known as the mandatory portion) must remain in a blocked account in Switzerland.
-It cannot be paid out until you reach regular retirement age, which is currently 64 for women and 65 for men.
+It cannot be paid out until you reach regular retirement age, which is currently 65.
 You can have the rest of your 2nd pillar savings (the extra-mandatory portion) paid out in cash.

 Your pension provider can supply detailed information on withdrawing capital when leaving Switzerland for good.